Program Director and Facilitator

 All that remained was to translate these research findings into practice!

-I knew from the Research Project that the teachers and the children really loved the Animal Fun program and our results provided the evidence of it’s effectiveness all that was needed now was to get the word out there.
+I knew from the Research Project that the teachers and the children really loved the Animal Fun Program, and our results provided the evidence of its effectiveness all that was needed now was to get the word out there.

-The research team was very supportive of my desire to develop what was little photocopied handbook into a set of useful resources and the Mental Health Commission of Western Australia also saw the merit in developing the project into a program to be used in Early Childhood Education - Kindergartens, Pre-Schools, Child Care Centres and as a useful tool for those in allied health professions working with young children and provided us with a small grant to assist with the development of the resources have today.
+The research team was very supportive of my desire to develop what was little photocopied handbook into a set of useful resources and the Mental Health Commission of Western Australia also saw the merit in developing the project into a program to be used in Early Childhood Education - Kindergartens, Pre-Schools, Child Care Centres and as a useful tool for parents and those in allied health professions working with young children and provided us with a small grant to assist with the development of the resources have today.

-Since 2012 I have been busy spreading the word about Animal Fun - presenting at national and international conferences, conducting workshops and seminars.
+Since 2012, I have been busy spreading the word about Animal Fun - presenting at national and international conferences, conducting workshops and seminars.
 We are now in over 2000 schools/centres around Australia and internationally.

 The Program Development and Research Team - Curtin University

 Dr Francesca Policastro is a movement-passionate physiotherapist, and one of the translators of the Italian edition of Animal Fun, with Stefania Zoia and Marina Biancotto.
-Her interest always includes the treatment of paediatric diseases, for this she is focusing her clinical practice on children and adolescence, through a functional motor approach.
+Her interests include the treatment of paediatric diseases, for this she is focusing her clinical practice on children and adolescence, through a functional motor approach.
 She has introduced Animal Fun in her practice, and in different Italian schools, achieving excellent results and involvement of children and teachers.
 Her expertise also includes an international cooperation, where she had introduced Animal Fun, as support of the psychomotor development for children in low/middle-income countries.